 Improving STEM Education Across European Schools

-- Transfer of innovative STEM teaching methods to a large number of teachers, an e-Learning Area that will be developed in order to help individuals exploring and sharing innovative tools and techniques to make STEM subjects attractive in the eyes of the students.
+- transfer of innovative STEM teaching methods to a large number of teachers, an e-Learning Area that developed in order to help individuals exploring and sharing innovative tools and techniques to make STEM subjects attractive in the eyes of the students;

-VITECO is responsible for the development of the e-Learning Area and of the e-Courses.
-The innovativeness of the e-courses – in addition to the content – is given by the fact that they will not follow the traditional school curricula rules and layout.
-In fact, since later the teachers will need to use such material in classes with young students, the courses will be highly interactive and will include practical exercises, quizzes, mini games, videos, rather than just text and theoretical descriptions.
-Due to these materials, teachers will be able to increase their skills and competences in STEM.
+VITECO is responsible for the development of the e-learning area and of the e-courses.
+The innovativeness of the e-courses – in addition to the content – is given by the fact that they follow the traditional school curricula rules and layout.
+In fact, since teachers need to use such material in classes with young students, the courses are highly interactive and include practical exercises, quizzes, mini games, videos, rather than just text and theoretical descriptions.
+Due to these materials, teachers are able to increase their skills and competences in STEM.